 As I drove home, I frowned at the 4-foot-tall native of West African lowland rain forests, sitting beside me in the passenger seat (should I have strapped it into a car seat?).
-It suddenly looked bigger than it had at the plant store.
+It suddenly looked bigger than it had at the plant shop.
 And yet somehow more delicate.
-Had I just spent $49 on a plant that was going to shrivel up and die in a week?
+Had I just spent $49 on a plant that was going to shrivel and die in a week?

 There is no way I can simulate a rain forest experience in a humidity-free Northern California stucco bungalow.
 But there was a glimmer of hope.
 Indirect light?
 That I can do.
 Outside my kitchen windows, the neighbors’ shrubs loom so high and thick that only watery green light seeps through the glass.